Skip to main content

 Inland Rural Areas

-The countryside and central parishes maintain the most traditional Bajan cooking styles.
-Here you'll find authentic pudding and souse, hearty stews, and ground provisions (root vegetables) prepared using time-honored techniques.
+The countryside and central parishes hold onto the most traditional Bajan cooking.
+This is where you'll find proper pudding and souse, heavy stews, and ground provisions (root vegetables) cooked the old way.

 Signature Dishes: